Cvanduse/myCRMA-web/content/english/_index.md

 banner:
   title: "Transform Your Business with Expert CRM Solutions"
   subtitle: "Your CRM, Supercharged"
-  content: "Partner with certified Salesforce experts to unlock new growth, efficiency, and customer satisfaction.
-We deliver measurable results through strategic CRM implementation and optimization."
+  content: "Partner with certified Salesforce experts to scale smarter—unlocking new growth, efficiency, and customer satisfaction.
+We design and deliver Salesforce solutions that streamline operations, simplify workflows, and drive measurable results.
+From roadmap to rollout, we act as your strategic CRM advisor, turning Salesforce from a tangled system into a clear, future-ready growth engine."
   background_image: "/images/banner.png"
   overlay_image: "/images/service-1.png"
   buttons: